tomjkidd/keytool-local-trust/README.md

 ## Mental model

- - The 'root' keystore serves a mini Certificate Authority (CA)
+ - The 'root' keystore serves as a mini Certificate Authority (CA)
  - The 'server' keystore and truststore serve as the Java keystore and truststore, respectively, to use for a webserver
  - The goal is to create a CA Root Certificate and a server Certificate, signed by that CA (both managed as PEM files).